instrumentisto/rust-incubator/README.md

 ## Useful links

-- 🧭 [Orientation] - how to get the maximum out of bootcamp
+- 🧭 [Orientation] - Maximize your bootcamp experience with these tips.
-- ⏩ [Getting Started][Getting Started].
+- ⏩ [Getting Started][Getting Started] - Kick off your learning journey here.
-- :question: [FAQ] - frequently asked questions
+- 🎓 [Exercism] - Dive into coding exercises with the guidance of mentors.
-- :mortar_board: [Collection][Learning Materials] of Awesome Rust Learning Materials
+- ❓ [Rust Quiz] - Tackle medium to hard [Rust] questions, complete with explanations.
-- :globe_with_meridians: [Zero To Production] - back-end focused book
+- 📚 [Learning Materials][Learning Materials] - A curated collection of top-notch Rust learning materials.
-  - The book as a [series of articles][Zero To Production as a series of articles]
+- 🌐 [Zero To Production] - A back-end focused book to broaden your knowledge.
-- :school: [Exercism] provides coding exercises with mentoring.
+  - Access the book as a [series of articles][Zero To Production as a series of articles].
-- :grey_question: [Rust Quiz] is medium to hard [Rust] questions with explanations.
+- ❔ [FAQ] - Answers to frequently asked questions at your fingertips.

 ## Too hard?

-Perhaps you are not ready to become certified?
-That's okay.
-Follow these links if you find the incubator too hard.
+If you're feeling that the certification might be too challenging at this point, that's perfectly fine.
+Feel free to explore these links for other learning options and resources.

-- :footprints:️ [Step-by-Step Introduction] to Rust
+- 👣 [Step-by-Step Introduction] - A gradual introduction to Rust programming.
-- :baby: [Rustlings] are small exercises to get you used to reading and writing [Rust] code.
+- 🐣 [Rustlings] - Small exercises designed to familiarize you with reading and writing Rust code.
-- :file_folder: [Awesome list of Learning Materials on Git][Learning Materials on Git] - must have so far
+- 🗂️ Awesome List of [Learning Materials on Git][Learning Materials on Git] - Essential resources for mastering Git.
-- :blue_book: [Rust Book] - must have so far, but we encourage to reread it
+- 📘 [Rust Book] - An indispensable guide to Rust.
+While it's a must-have starting point, we strongly encourage revisiting it throughout your learning journey.

 [Step 0]: 0_basics
 [Step 1]: 1_concepts